sdss/sdss_brain/docs/sphinx/intro.rst

 an IFU designation, and the DRP version to define a complete filepath.
 To understand what the ``get_mapped_version`` function is doing, see :ref:`version mappping <version>`.

-Finally we define the ``_parse_input`` method.
+We define the ``_parse_input`` method.
 This method defines the logic of determining what kind of input has been passed, either an object ID or a filepath.
 We add some logic to determine if the input string is a plate-IFU designation, otherwise we assume it is a filepath.

+Finally we define the ``_load_object_from_file`` method to load FITS file data using a ``load_fits_file`` helper function.
+These methods can perform any number of tasks related to handling of said data.
+In this example, we keep it simple by only loading the data itself.
+Note that we must define all abstract methods even if we aren't ready to use them.
+Thus we also define placeholders for the `api` and `db` load methods.

 Now that we have our class defined, let's see it in use.
 If we specified a database to use during class definition, the default local action is to attempt to connect via the db.